Build Instructions

 Install: meson install -C build

-build system contains the following types of testing.
+The leancrypto build system contains the following types of testing.
 To

-execute all tests in unison, invoke meson test -C build
+execute all tests in unison, invoke meson test -C build:

 Regression testing: invoked with meson test -C build --suite regression